jchensd/POLI_179_Jingyi_Chen/README.md

 ### Introduction

-In this project, I applied the conText Embedding Regression method introduced by Rodriguez et al. (2023) to compare the contextual meanings of "rule of law" in the United Nations Security Council debates across different countries.
+In this project, I applied the à la carte (ALC) Embedding (Khodak et al., 2018) and the conText Embedding Regression (Rodriguez et al., 2023) to compare the contextual meanings of "rule of law" in the United Nations Security Council debates across different countries.
 The "conText" package developed by Rodriguez et al. (2023) was used to conduct analysis in R.

 ### Data